yvesfricker/firebase-get-user-id-token/README.md

 # firebase-get-user-id-token

 A very simple script to get the ID token using email and password sign-in.
-Useful for testing serverside API endpoints.
+Useful for quickly testing serverside API endpoints in Postman.

 1. Make a .env and enter your firebase project configuration variables